manu29585/ArchitectureKata/05_concepts.md

 In case the active user load is substantial, and trip notifications become a bottle neck for Dashboard Coordinator to handle.
 A message queuing mechanism is introduced.
 Standard messge queing solutions like RabbitMQ or Kafka would be used within the Service boundaries.

-The same solution could be applied to other containers as well to do load balancing.
+The same solution could be applied to other containers as well.

 ### Read replicas